PEZ Talk: Sean Kelly On La Doyenne

 Ok, so this isn’t Liege, but it’s Paris-Nice, and he won that a few times as well…

-PEZ would like to thank Sean for his time, we’ve promised him a beer next time we meet; meanwhile I have to go to the bookies!
+PEZ thanks Sean for his time, we’ve promised him a beer next time we meet; meanwhile I have to go to the bookies!